 How Cold Are Ice Hockey Arenas?
 What To Wear

 It doesn’t matter if this is your first time or your hundredth time attending a live match, you could always learn something new.
-Continue reading hereunder for tips and tricks that can make you feel as cosy as possible in an ice hockey arena.
+Continue reading hereunder for tips and tricks that can make you feel as cozy as possible in an ice hockey arena.

 Average Temperature of an Ice Hockey Arena